msank00/msank00.github.io/_posts/2019-08-06-blog_204_ML_NLP_Part_2.md

 - Ontologies provide semantic context.
 Identifying entities in unstructured text is a picture only half complete.
 Ontology models complete the picture by showing how these entities relate to other entities, whether in the document or in the wider world.

-> An ontology is a formal and structural way of representing the concepts and relations of a shared conceptualization
+> :bulb: An ontology is a formal and structural way of representing the concepts and relations of a shared conceptualization

 ![image](https://dw1.s81c.com/developerworks/mydeveloperworks/blogs/nlp/resource/nlp-shakespeare.jpg)